-Area 1991 Calls Population Calls/Person
+Area 1992 Calls Population Calls/Person

-Comparable I 0 3 0
+Comparable Area I 13 234 0.056

-Comparable II 0 3 0
+Comparable Area II 45 330 0.136

-Average: 0
+• Average: 0.096

-The Annexation Area will have an estimated population of 3.
-Using the average number of calls per person in the Comparable Areas, the number of calls anticipated for the Annexation Area is 0.
+The Annexation Area has a projected population of 277.
+Using the average number of calls per person in the Comparable Areas, the number of calls anticipated for the Annexation Area is 26.6, rounded to 27.

 The Police Department estimates that each call uses approximately 35 minutes of an officer's time.
-Therefore, the total additional time needed to respond to calls from the Annexation Area is 0 minutes, or 0 hours.
+Therefore, the total additional time needed to respond to calls from the Annexation Area is 945 minutes, or 15.75 hours.

 The additional time needed for calls from the Annexation Area can be provided for in any one of 3 ways.
 The time could be subtracted from pro-active patrol.
-Since the City has as a priority that pro-active patrol time not be reduced, that option is not included in this Plan.
+Since the City has as a priority that proactive patrol time not be reduced, that option is not included in this Plan.
 The second option would be to hire an additional officer.
 This option is not warranted because the time needed is less than 1 day of work, assuming an 8 hour day.
+The City does, however, annually review the staffing level of the Patrol Unit to determine if additional police officers are needed.
+The cumulative effect of recent and planned annexations is one of the factors used to determine Patrol Unit staffing levels.
+In 1993, the City applied for a U.S. Department of Justice discretionary grant to partially fund the costs of two additional sworn officers.
+If the grant is awarded, the officers will be hired in 1994.

 This Plan does include the third option, which is to provide funds for overtime.
 According to the Fraternal Order of Police (FOP) contract in effect with the City, overtime must be assigned at a minimum of one hour increments.
-The overtime pay rate in the FOP contract is \$ 17 per hour.
-Additional funds of \$0 (\$ 17 X 0 hours) for officer overtime are included for the Annexation Area.
+The 1994 overtime pay rate in the FOP contract is \$18 per hour.
+Additional funds of \$288 (\$18 X 16 hours) for officer overtime are included for the Annexation Area.

-The cost of materials that are needed for the annexation is estimated by using the 1993 budgeted amount of \$181,250 for operational expenses.
+The cost of materials that are needed for the annexation is estimated by using the 1994 budgeted amount of \$192,708 for operational expenses.
 This is composed of the following line items: Line 224 - Fuel & Oil;; Line 242 - Other Supplies; and Line 362 - Motor.
 The operational expenses calculation is made as follows:

-\$181,250 materials cost divided by 36,269 total 1991 service calls equals \$5.00 average materials cost per call; \$5.00 multiplied by 0 calls anticipated from the Annexation Area equals \$0.
+\$192,708 materials cost divided by 34,613 total 1992 service calls equals \$5.57 average materials cost per call; multiplied by the calls anticipated from the Annexation Area equals \$150.39.